The Effort Paradox in Pharmaceutical Manufacturing

 A Lesson from Dubai

-Last week, I was in Dubai to discuss Quality by Design (QbD)—not for the process this time, but for a manufacturing site.
+Last week, I was in Dubai to discuss Quality by Design (QbD)—not for the process this time, but for a GMP manufacturing site.
 During our discussions, it became apparent that developing a robust manufacturing strategy requires far more effort than many stakeholders initially envision.
-The attendees and I delved into the complexities and the extensive groundwork needed to get a facility up and running effectively.
+The attendees and I delved into the complexities and the extensive groundwork needed to get a GMP facility up and running effectively.

 One of the challenges we identified is that much of the essential work is difficult to justify in the immediate term.
 This makes it harder for CEOs and decision-makers to grasp the necessity of certain steps, especially when QA and Engineering teams struggle to defend these requirements convincingly.
-The risk here is significant: without a comprehensive understanding and commitment, we may end up with sub-optimal manufacturing sites or, worse, facilities that fail to start up altogether.
+The risk here is significant: without a comprehensive understanding and commitment, we may end up with sub-optimal GMP manufacturing sites or, worse, facilities that fail to start up altogether.

 Collective Understanding and Commitment